spillerrec/cgCompress/README.md

 - Some images contain the same image, but with color changes.
 Some success have been had with alternative composite methods, but still needs to be further investigated.
 - The input images must currently not contain alpha, which means we can't optimize character sprites.
 Make it work!
 - Check if the reconstructed images are correct.
 Lossless is 100%, not 99.999% because of programmer stupidity.
-- A proper interface also needs to be made

 ## Output format